 This Committee is responsible for reviewing and supporting commercial activities across the Coventry University Group and providing assurance to the University’s Board of Governors that such activities where appropriate support the enterprise and innovation pillar of the University’s corporate strategy as well as the other commercial activities.
-Membership of the Commercial Advisory Committee is drawn from Governors, Non-Executive and Executive members.
+Membership of the Enterprise Advisory Committee is drawn from Governors, Non-Executive and Executive members.

-The subsidiary companies within the Commercial Advisory Committee’s remit are determined by the University’s Board of Governors, which currently includes: CU Services Limited, The Futurelets Limited, PeoplesFuture Limited (trading as FutureWorks) and Coventry University Enterprises Limited.
+The subsidiary companies within the Enterprise Advisory Committee’s remit are determined by the University’s Board of Governors, which currently includes: CU Services Limited, The Futurelets Limited, PeoplesFuture Limited (trading as FutureWorks) and Coventry University Enterprises Limited.
 Members of the Committee are also directors of these companies.

 Non-Executive member (Chair)

 Appointed as an Independent Governor in September 2018, Fred is the Group Operations Director of the volume housebuilder and developer, HarperCrewe (Holdings) Ltd. As both a board advisor and consultant, Fred has worked with clients including the Department of Business, Energy and Industrial Strategy, Homes England, UK Home Office and a selection of FTSE 100 companies.

 With over 30 years’ experience in the private sector, they have worked at C-level for a range of multinationals including Royal Dutch Shell, Michelin Tyre Plc, Calor Group Plc and on an international basis for the world's largest privately-owned trading group SHV Energy NV.

 Fred currently holds a portfolio of non-executive director roles in both the public and private sectors and is Chair of the Audit and Risk Assurance Committee of two SE based local authority trading companies (LATCs), engaged in construction, regeneration and place making.